Teanlouise/shared-world-data/README.md

 ![data_analysis](https://user-images.githubusercontent.com/19520346/69103639-a875c100-0ab1-11ea-8ec9-6a834d80fee8.png)

-~ Dataproc, Zeppelin, JDBC, Scala, Spark ~
+_Google BigQuery, Zepplin Notebook, Google Cloud Dataproc, Apache Spark, Scala, JDBC_

 Use Spark and scala to perform general data analysis of the data in Zeppelin notebook on Dataproc cluster.